-Yamalube.
-It's the brand behind our reliable motors, and for good reason.
+Yamalube.[®] It's the brand behind our reliable motors, and for good reason.
 They're the only products built around the unique demands, operating characteristics, and applications of Yamaha outboards.
-Yamalube products are all designed and manufactured to help maintain the performance and value of your outboard for many years to come.
+Using the proper maintenance products is as important as proper maintenance itself, and Yamaha is committed to helping outboards last.
+Yamalube products are all specifically designed and manufactured to help maintain the performance and value of your outboard for many years to come.
+It's all about your satisfaction.